Shuttle/Shuttle.NuGetPackager/README.md

 ## Installation

-You can download this extntion from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=Shuttle.NuGetPackager).
+You can download this extension from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=Shuttle.NuGetPackager).

 ## Usage